After-Tax Cost of Debt Calculator

-This calculator estimates California tax using the 2025 single, married filing jointly, and head-of-household schedules, the current standard deduction defaults, the dependent exemption credit, and employee SDI at 1.2%.
+This calculator estimates California tax using the tax-year 2025 single, married filing jointly, and head-of-household schedules, the standard deduction defaults, the dependent exemption credit, and employee SDI at 1.2%.
 It is designed for planning and withholding checks, not as a substitute for a filed return.

 The result is still an estimate.
 It does not model every California return feature, such as itemized deduction limits, personal exemption credits, renter or senior credits, AMT, special income adjustments, or all credit interactions.